Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 The decision matrix is designed to determine which tax zone, and therefore which tax rate, is applicable to an order.
 The decision matrix consists of a list of decision-making criteria based on the information provided by the *Order management* module.

-Taking into account the order confirmation and the delivery note, the *Order management* module provides the *Taxes* module with the following details: country of origin, ship-to country, ship-to postcode, and VAT ID.
+Taking into account the order confirmation and the delivery note, the *Order management* module provides the *Taxes* module with the following details:
+* country of origin (determined by the country of the source warehouse with fallback to the tenant country)
+* ship-to country
+* ship-to postcode
+* VAT ID set in case of B2B-Orders
 Using this information, the decision matrix is able to determine the tax zone.
 Once the tax zone has been determined, the *Taxes* module can provide the *Order management* module with this information, as well as with the applicable tax key and tax rate.

 The correct order of the decision-making criteria is crucial, as the system goes through the criteria in the order they are listed, starting from the top, and stops checking them as soon as a matching criterion is found.
 This means, that the criteria must be organized from specific to general to cover all possible relevant cases.

 ## Create an entry